FUNDAMENTALS OF ENERGY SYSTEMS

 During the course, the main topics covered will be the following.

-- Fossil fuels: definitions, historical trends, analysis of demand, consumption and production in the world, reserves and time of depletion, price trends and historical events, storage and trade, producers, exporters and importers, environmental and social impact
+- Fossil fuels: definitions, focus on individual sources and their use in the energy sector (coal, oil, natural gas), historical trends, analysis of demand, consumption and production worldwide, reserves and depletion time, price trends and historical events, storage and trade, producers, exporters and importers, environmental and social impacts.

 There are no reference texts.